Ttantivi/RD-project/README.md

 This was a research paper I wrote as I was finishing up my undergrad at UC Santa Cruz, in a course under Dr. Carlos Dobkin.

+This is a short summary of the work done.

 ## Reproducitbility
 The data files have .do (Stata) files have been uploaded in the repo.